 - Students must be nominated by a faculty member who can commit to act as the project mentor.
 It is expected that the faculty mentor will meet with the student on a regular basis.
 Faculty and/or students who are not going to be on campus for the majority of the summer should not submit an application.

-- Research should begin around May 21st and conclude in mid-late July.
-It may begin as early as May 14th, but must conclude prior to the start of fall classes.
+- Research typically begins around May 21st and concludes in mid-late July, but may begin as early as May 14th and may continue through the summer.
+It must conclude prior to the start of fall classes.

 - Students should not have another job during this time and can take, at most, one summer class.
-It is best if the student does not have any other obligations during this time as the intent of this program is to have the student fully immerse in the research process.
+It is best if the student does not have any other obligations during this time as the intent of this program is to provide a means to allow a student to be fully immersed in the research process.